maxensas/pages/docs/index.md

 5. **Mouse hover** on each feature until a tooltip appears to get a deep explain.
 <br>

-### How it works :
+## How it works :

 1. Run your game in **widowed** or **borderless full screen** in order to work correctly.
 2. Make sure that Xiletrade **language** and **league** match corresponding game settings.
-3. Once Xiletrade is launched and setup you can price check whith it !
+3. Once Xiletrade is launched and setup you can now price check whith it !
+4. Here is the process :
 	- Place your mouse **over an item** in game and press ***CTRL-D*** *(default)*
-	- It will copy item info descriptions and automatically open Xiletrade window with estimated price if the search goes well.
+	- It will copy item info descriptions from game and automatically open Xiletrade window.
+	- The window will display estimated prices if the search return matching results.
 <br>

-> ## Customizable behaviours :
+> ### Customizable behaviours :
 >
 > * **Drag main window** wherever you want on your screen.
 > * Search by **current** item values or by **minimum value** in tier range.